Andrea290799/MicroRNA-profiling-of-severe-uncontrolled-allergic-asthmatic-patients/README.md

-# Validation of specific microRNAs as biomarkers in allergic asthma severity
+# Specific miRNA profile associated to allergic asthma severity
 Repository containing all code used for the development of this work.

 ## Abstract
-### Objectives:
+### Background:
-Severe uncontrolled allergic asthmatic prevalence is increasing, while the phenotype’s underlying causes and mechanisms are not fully understood.
-Determining patients’ allergic asthma phenotype is critical for development of personalized medicine strategies.
-We aimed to determine miRNAs as novel severity-associated biomarkers to improve the available tools for patients’ stratification.
+Stratification of severe allergic asthmatic patients is a challenging task.
+Severe uncontrolled allergic asthma prevalence is increasing, while the underlying causes and mechanisms are not fully understood.
+Here, we aimed to identify novel biomarkers and the biological mechanisms in which they are involved for allergic asthmatic patients’ stratification according to their severity.
 ### Methods:
 MiRNA PCR panels were used to study the expression of 752 miRNAs extracted from serum samples from 36 individuals.
 Normalization and statistical methods were applied with in-house developed R scripts. miEAA (miRNA Enrichment and Annotation) software was applied for functional enrichment analysis.
 Differentially expressed miRNAs’ predicted targets were obtained by using miRDB database.
-Validation of the identified biomarkers was performed in the CAMP cohort of allergic asthmatic patients from Brigham and Women's Hospital and Harvard Medical School.
+Validation of the identified biomarkers was performed in a subset of allergic asthmatic patients from the CAMP cohort from Brigham and Women's Hospital and Harvard Medical School.
 ### Results:
-We found 40 differentially expressed miRNAs between the severe uncontrolled and the mild allergic asthmatic groups.
-Functional enrichment analysis revealed signatures related mainly to inflammation (Toll-like receptor) and metabolism (sphingolipid signalling pathway).
-Significant correlations between 24 differentially expressed miRNAs and asthma-inflammation-related metabolites were observed.
-Based on this, we found differentially expressed miRNAs had predicted targets related to the correlated metabolites.
-Validation analysis provide 4 miRNAs as severity progression biomarkers.
+We found 40 differentially expressed miRNAs between the severe uncontrolled and the mild allergic asthmatic patients.
+Functional enrichment analysis revealed signatures related mainly to inflammation and metabolism.
+Significant correlations between 24 differentially expressed miRNAs and serum levels of asthma-inflammation-related metabolites were observed.
+Finally, the validation analysis provided 4 miRNAs as severity progression biomarkers.
 ### Conclusions:
-Our results identified novel mechanisms associated to severe phenotypes and provide a set of 4 miRNAs as validated biomarkers for severity in allergic asthma patients.
+Our results present a set of 4 miRNAs useful for allergic asthmatic patients’ stratification according to their severity.
+Moreover, we decipher the mechanisms underlying severe uncontrolled phenotype and provide novel insight into the biological pathways, mainly related to metabolism and inflammation, involved in this phenotype.